-If you’re sick of “political speech” that sounds like it’s coming from first graders, you’ll understand how glad I was to see Jerry Mouch’s masterful missive to House Speaker John Boehner in the Cleveland Enquirer.
+If you’re sick of “political speech” that sounds like it’s coming from first graders, you’ll understand how glad I was to see Jerry Mouch’s masterful missive to the United States Congress’s Speaker of the House John Boehner in the Cleveland Enquirer.

 Read what Mouch wrote, and then I’ll comment on why it works so well: